makrai/notes/demszky-23-llm-psycho.md

   * 5–100 annotated examples may be needed to fine-tune versus 100 Ks
 * drawbacks.
 First, fine-tuning is
   * still computationally expensive.
 Powerful servers are required to update
-  * high-quality annotated data to use in fine-tuning can be difficult to come
+  * high-quality annotated data to use in fine-tuning can be difficult to get
     * coders might not agree on what counts as a narcissistic statement, a growth mindset statement, or bad advice for coping with stress.
 Finally,
   * bias